JanHerca/urantiapedia/output/wikijs/en/article/Marta_Elders/Le_Cerveau_Spirituel.md

 A Melchizedek tells us:

 > _The purpose of religion is not to satisfy curiosity about God but rather to afford intellectual constancy and philosophic security, to stabilize and enrich human living by blending the mortal with the divine, the partial with the perfect, man and God.
-It is through religious experience that man’s concepts of ideality are endowed with reality._ ([UB 101:10.5](/en/The_Urantia_Book/101#p10_5))
+It is through religious experience that man’s concepts of ideality are endowed with reality._ (<a id="a215_350"></a>[UB 101:10.5](/en/The_Urantia_Book/101#p10_5))

 Myths, preserved and transmitted, provide order to the world.
 They are transmitted through legends, maintained and embellished through ritual.
 A ritual is often put in place to further reinforce the impact of the myth because a ritual involves the entire human body in the act.
 Thus the myth becomes embodied.
 This process lays neural pathways in order to both incorporate and maintain the structure of the myth.
 Rituals are visceral, emotional and cognitive.
 They concretize the myth through structured and patterned behaviors, both rhythmic and repetitive.